Women Artists | International Women's Day

 Today, March 8, 2022 is International Women’s Day. a day we celebrate how far women have come in society, politics and in economics, and how much there still is to go.
-In celebration of International’s Women’s Day, we wanted to highlight the team of Gwartzman's favourite female artists who create inspiring work and who are breaking down boundaries within the art world.
+In celebration of International’s Women’s Day, we wanted to highlight and feature some female artists the Gwartzman's is inspired by and who create inspiring work and who are breaking down boundaries within the art world.

 Sarah Lucas is an English artist and a member of an artistic phenomenon widely known as Young British Artists.
 Lucas explores themes of feminism and cultural/societal biases through her sculpture, photography, and installation work.
 She is known for her utilizing puns, bawdy humour, and irony to explore everyday English culture and sexual and psychological tensions.

 Rae Klein is an American artist with works ranging from whimsical to despairing while often featuring a common theme of tension and off situations while exploring uneasy emotions.
 Klein usually starts her work with browsing for inspiration images or developing photos from second-hand cameras left in thrift shops.
 Working with traditional oil paint and egg tempura, Klein builds layers of translucent paint to bring to light both visible and invisible boundaries, while creating the feeling of powerlessness.

 Anne Tscheigg is a French artist with past experience in advertising and design.
 Tschiegg focuses on expressing and interpreting her individual perspective, emotions and feelings through various subjects including still life florals, landscapes and portraits.
 She paints both figuratively and abstractly capturing spectrums of colour and embodying life in her work.